 Postnasal drip is when mucus from the nose and sinuses drips down the back of the throat.

 When the mucus drips into the throat, it can trigger a cough.
 Although this cough is often productive, it can sometimes also be dry.
 This will depend on how much mucus there is and how fast it is draining.

 Postnasal drip may occur with a sinus infection, GERD, or a nasal allergy, such as hay fever.

 - runny nose

 - a feeling of something in the back of the throat

 - frequent swallowing

-Upper respiratory infections such as common colds and the flu can cause acute coughing.
-The cough often starts out productive but may become dry as a person recovers from the infections.
+Upper respiratory infections, such as common colds and the flu, can cause acute coughing.
+The cough often starts out productive.
+However, it may become dry as a person recovers from the infections.

 Other symptoms of upper respiratory infections may include:

 - runny nose